5 little-known facts you might not know about the Bloor Viaduct

 Despite its significant status, there's plenty of mostly unknown information about the bridge, not the least of which is that it's actually not one bridge at all!

-Here are 5 quirky facts you might not about the
+Here are some facts you might not about the

 Bloor Prince Edward Viaduct.